SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 ## Livestream homepage

-`liveHomeSections` (optional, string, multiple): The sections to be displayed on the live homepage, in the order they must appear.
+* `liveHomeSections` (optional, string, multiple): The sections to be displayed on the live homepage on iOS and iPadOS, in the order they must appear.
+* `tvLiveHomeSections` (optional, string, multiple): The sections to be displayed on the live homepage on tvOS, in the order they must appear.

 ### Home sections